Henrietta St John (1699-1756), Lady Luxborough, attributed to Maria Verelst, c1720

 Login Sign up

-Henrietta, with her mass of unfashionable black hair and tall frame, was beautiful in an unconventional way.
+Henrietta was born on July 15, 1699 in the midst of the squabbling St John family, the daughter Henry, 1st Viscount St. John and his second wife Angelica Pellisary.
+With her mass of unfashionable black hair and striking features, Henrietta was beautiful in an unconventional way.
 She was intelligent, amusing and gregarious with a romantic inclination, qualities that, unfairly but ultimately proved her downfall.

 Medium - oil on canvas